eriksank/nacl-cli/README.md

 ### 12.2 General user-space security

-The program has two native, dynamically linked system dependencies:
+The program has two native, dynamically linked system dependencies (the other ones are virtual linker scripts):

 ```
 $ ldd nacl-cli